andrew-mendes/andrew-mendes/README.md

 ### Hi there, I'm Andrew 👋

-I'm a Brazilian IT professional with a diverse background.
+I'm a Brazilian IT professional and Artist with a diverse background.

+- 🎨 I enjoy crafting things, painting and making music

+- 📖 I'm fascinated by science and history

+- 🗨️ I speak Brazilian Portuguese and English

+- :mortar_board: I have an IT associate degree

 - 📧 Reach me at: andrewmendes@gmail.com

-- 🌱 I have an IT associate degree

-- 🗨️ I speak Portuguese, English and some Spanish as well

-- 📖 I'm fascinated by science and history

-- 🎨 I enjoy crafting things, drawing and making music

 <h3>Languages and tools I'm familiar with:</h3>
 <p align="left">